benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 #### Error and Warning Messages

-Although NDe uses a standard formatting for error and warning messages included in a response body, the content of each is specific to an API endpoint.
+Although Nike uses a standard formatting for error and warning messages included in a response body, the content of each is specific to an API endpoint.
 See the per-API guides in each endpoint section for detailed error/warning information.

 For additional general error handling info, see the [Error Handling](#error-handling) section.

 ## Using the API Reference

-This section describes how to use the NDe API Reference documents.
+This section describes how to use the Nike API Reference documents.

 ### Overview

-Each NDe API Reference document serves as the contract for using the API, and has the following features at minimum:
+Each Nike API Reference document serves as the contract for using the API, and has the following features at minimum:

 1. Describes all available endpoints
 2. For each endpoint, lists which URI query and path parameters are required or optional, including data types and sample data